How Mobile Giving Can Drive More Donations

 Going mobile with your fundraiser

 Fortunately, you don’t have to do anything to ensure that your GoFundMe fundraiser is optimized for mobile.
-But it does help to know all the ways people can donate to your campaign, and that you can use your phone or tablet to take donations at events and elsewhere.
-If you haven’t already, start your free crowdfunding campaign today.
+But it does help to know all the ways people can donate to your fundraiser, and that you can use your phone or tablet to take donations at events and elsewhere.
+If you haven’t already, start your crowdfunding fundraiser today.